diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 Spark supports reading all the files `in a given directory` and doing `wildcard expansion` on the input (e.g., part-*.txt).

 #### JSON
 JSON is a popular semistructured data format. `The simplest way to load JSON data is by loading the data as a text file and then mapping over the values with a JSON parser`.
 Likewise, we can use our preferred JSON serialization library to write out the values to strings, which we can then write out.
-In Java and Scala we can also work with JSON data using a custom Hadoop format.
-“JSON” also shows how to load JSON data with Spark SQL.
+In Java and Scala we can also work with JSON data using `a custom Hadoop format`.
+“JSON” also shows `how to load JSON data with Spark SQL`.

-Loading the data as a text file and then parsing the JSON data is an approach that we can use in all of the supported languages. `This works assuming that you have one JSON record per row;` if you have multiline JSON files, you will instead have to load the whole file and then parse each file.
-If constructing a JSON parser is expensive in your language, you can use mapPartitions() to reuse the parser
+Loading the data as a text file and then parsing the JSON data is an approach that we can use in all of the supported languages.
+This works assuming that you have one JSON record per row; if you have multiline JSON files, you will instead have to load the whole file and then parse each file. `If constructing a JSON parser is expensive in your language, you can use mapPartitions() to reuse the parser`.

-There are a wide variety of JSON libraries available for the three languages we are looking at, but for simplicity’s sake we are considering only one library per language.
-In Python we will use the built-in library (Example 5-6), and in Java and Scala we will use **Jackson** (Examples 5-7 and 5-8).
+There are a wide variety of JSON libraries available for the three languages we are looking at, but for simplicity’s sake we are considering only one library per language. `In Python we will use the built-in library` (Example 5-6), and `in Java and Scal`a we will use **Jackson** (Examples 5-7 and 5-8).
 These libraries have been chosen because they perform reasonably well and are also relatively simple.

 **Example 9-21.
 Input records**
 ```json